A2kmoise/school-mngmt-backend/README.md

-This repository i for making a Backend using CRUD ( Create, Read, Update and Delete ) operation to control a student management app
+This repository is for making a Backend using CRUD ( Create, Read, Update and Delete ) operations to control a student management app
 Using  TECH🖥️: NODEJS && EXPRESSJS